Why you should care

 Jason Smith and Martha Boyle have a fair amount in common.
-Both run ag-centric auction and real estate businesses and call the rolling plains of northwest Iowa home.
+Both run agriculture-centric auction and real estate businesses and call the rolling plains of northwest Iowa home.
 Their offices, separated by about 70 miles, are in tiny towns surrounded by some of the continent’s most productive farmland.
 When they’re not orchestrating sales, Smith and Boyle spend much of their workdays behind the wheels of big pickups.
 Eloquent, forthcoming and opinionated, these two professional fast talkers are also a reporter’s dream.

 The similarities end right there.
 For starters, Smith pushes a Chevy, while Boyle drives a Ford.
 Smith, an ex-cop who comes from a long line of law-enforcement officers, only entered the auction business a decade ago.
 Boyle, a fourth-generation bid caller, grew up in the business.
 More significantly, they occupy opposite ends of the auctioneering spectrum and illustrate the evolution of the industry.
 With its slick branding, multistate presence and tech savvy, Smith’s firm, DreamDirt, exemplifies the new way of doing business in this corner of the country.
 By Boyle’s own admission, her family business, the McGuire Auction Company, is a dying breed.
 “There are very few McGuires left,” Boyle says.
 “The auctioneers aren’t as multifaceted as they once were.
 The young guys want to do online bidding.
 They don’t want to sell furniture or pots and pans.
 It’s a more pinpoint method.”